gherson/Exemplar/LOG.md

 # Log of work
-Next:
-Show how common problems can be modelled with Exemplar.
+Next: Show how common problems can be modelled with Exemplar.
-Enable assertion-less user examples (testbed: leap_year.exem) then rewrite  elif True  statements as  else.
+Enable assertion-less user examples as specs for unit tests only (testbed: prime_number.exem).

+* 2019-11-14: Cleaning up notes.
+Do last minute improvements before creating an official screencast.
+12:10 -
+* 2019-11-13: Finished store_fors() overhaul.
+Got prime_number.exem working.
+9.5h
+* 2019-11-12: store_fors() overhaul.
+5h
 * 2019-11-11: To handle more complex assertions (needed by prime_number.exem), SymPy will today replace current assertion normalization, eg, assertion_triple().
 Start w/loop increment.
-9:50 -
+10.5h
 * 2019-11-10: Worked on prime_number.exem until deciding to recruit SymPy's help in determining loop increment and normalizing (all) assertions.
 Then browsed SymPy documentation and all in use exemplar.py code.
 8.5h
 * 2019-11-09: Got E working on repl.it again. fizz_buzz.exem now also working.
 Changed store_IFs() to better recognize condition novelty.
 5h
-* 2019-11-05: Working on repl.it.
+* 2019-11-05: Work reviving Exemplar on Repl.it.
 2.5h
 * 2019-11-04: Got leap_year.exem and if/elif automatic ordering working.
 Latter is by brute force search completely independent of that for block endpoints, so a dimension is not added to the algorithmic complexity of either.
 5.75h
 * 2019-11-03: Had to improve input data typing for guess4.exem to deal with new IF handling.
 Then tested, refactored,